adrian-xrx/pitch-it/README.md

 ```
 $ npm run dev
 ```
 to start the webpack dev server for development.
 The application will be available at localhost:8080/webpack-dev-server

+## Contributing
+Take a look at the [contribution guide](CONTRIBUTING.md)

 ## License
 BSD License
 Copyright (c) 2016, the creators of pitch it